locationtech/geogig/doc/manual/source/start/tutorial.rst

    100%
    parks/Raleigh_Park_Locations.shp imported successfully.

 The data from the shapefile is now in the working tree, but it is not yet versioned.
-However it is now in a format that GeoGig can understand, such that it may be aware of any changes to the data you might introduce.
+However, the data is now in a format that GeoGig can understand, such that it may be aware of any changes to the data you might introduce.

-Run the following command to verify that your data is in the working tree:
+Run the following command to verify that your data is in the working tree.

 .. code-block:: console